Thiago099/SKSE-Menu-Framework-SDK/README.md

 ```
 ## Usage

-First you need to define the render function for your menu entry.
+Define the render function for your menu entry.
 Here is an example:

 ```cpp
 void __stdcall UI::Example1::Render() {